 It is composed of market makers, brokers ,inter-bank markets eg banks, hedge funds, mutual funds and retail traders.

 The foreign exchange market has no central clearing house, therefore it trades over the counter(OTC).

 Over The Counter market

-It is a decentralized market where financial instruments such as currencies, stocks and commodities are traded directly between two parties.
+It is a decentralized market where financial instruments such as currencies, indices and commodities are traded directly between two parties.
 It is done electronically and has no physical location.

 Foreign Exchange Rate.

-Foreign exchange rate is the rate at which one currency will be exchanged for another; the value of one currency relative to the other e.g if the EUR/NZD exchange rate is 1.58448, 1 EUR is worth 1.58448 NZD.
+Foreign exchange rate is the rate at which one currency is exchanged for another.
+The value of one currency is relative to the other e.g if the EUR/NZD exchange rate is 1.58448, 1 EUR is worth 1.58448 NZD.

 A market maker provides liquidity in a particular financial instruments and is always ready to buy or sell that instrument hoping to make a profit on the bid and ask spread.

 These are contracts to buy or sell at a specified amount of a given currency at a predetermined settlement price on a set date in future.